cole-anderson/cole-anderson/README.md

 -I am a primarily C++ Programmer with experience in Java as well.
 ---
--Ive written programs in C/C++, Java/Scala/Processing, Racket, Python, Verilog and Assembly. (this list is not always up to date)
+-I also have exposure to languages such as Racket, Python, Verilog, Prolog and Assembly. (this list is not always up to date)
 ---
 -I am currently learning ReactJS, Javascript/Typescript and discovering which backend framework/language I enjoy most.
+---
 Current Project www.fightbiascanada.com
 ---